dpw1/arval/README.md

 # arval
 website for printing machines.
 Client allowed me to publicly expose the source code.
-Designed and 100% hand coded by me :)
+It was designed and 100% hand coded by me.

-It contains pure HTML, CSS, Javascript (jQuery) and some jQuery plugins.
-For responsiveness I used CSS media queries instead of frameworks.
+No frameworks were used for responsiveness.

 Check the website online at: http://www.arvalmq.com